14 yrs and up, $175.00, 14 week course– Prerequisite: One Intermediate Level Course

 This course covers basic grammatical knowledge, with the final end of helping students to write well and avoid improper sentence structure - namely, fragments, run-on sentences, and poor punctuation.
 Each week, students will learn about a new grammatical concept (parts of speech, mechanics, and usage), always referring back to the previous lessons so that there is a synthesis of all the material.

 To ensure that each student understands the course as it progresses, student and tutor will meet privately once a week to review assignments together and clear up any questions the student might have.
 Each week there is a reading element, a new grammar concept, and a series of exercises and sentence writing components to solidify understanding.
 More advanced students are given the option to write in paragraph form.
 A large part of absorbing and understanding grammatical concepts comes from seeing those concepts in action, through reading good literature, and then executing them in one's own writing.
-We will be reading and discussing a wonderful group of novels, found below.
+We will be reading some pertinent works, found below.

-13 yrs and up , $300.00, 14 week course– Prerequisite: sufficient experience in English grammar to understand proper sentence structure and grammatical concepts (parts of speech, mechanics, and usage).
+13 yrs and up, $325.00, 14 week course– Prerequisite: sufficient experience in English grammar to understand proper sentence structure and grammatical concepts (parts of speech, mechanics, and usage).
 Samples may be requested.

 In this high school level writing course, students will read selections from classic literature and discuss one each week.
 They will also submit a writing assignment to their tutor weekly and will learn the fundamentals and techniques of good writing.
 This course includes private tutorial time.
 Assignments include: essays, short stories, poetry, fables/fairytales etc. Students must have high-school level grasp of formal grammar and sentence structure, and a strong commitment to this course.